If you're looking for a lucrative job in a growing field, it's hard to go wrong with a master's in either computer science or cyber security.

 • Web programming

-Programs that accept non-computer scientists also cover such bachelor's-degree-level subjects as basic computer programming and data analysis.
+Programs that candidates lacking a comp sci background also cover such bachelor’s-degree-level subjects as basic programming and data analysis.
 Alternatively, students may self-study equivalent undergraduate coursework, or complete a bridge program.

 Overview of a typical master's in cyber security curriculum